+In 2018 other operating income amounted to EUR 74 thousand.
 In 2017 other operating income amounted to EUR 14 thousand - down from EUR 97 thousand in 2016 which was mainly comprised of a received payment from an insurance company for a claim relating to Europa SC.
-In 2015 other operating income stood at EUR 267 thousand explained by an early lease termination fee paid by a tenant at Lincona.